bluz71/git-status-snap/README.md

 git-status-snap
 ===============

-_git-status-snap_ is a [Crystal](https://crystal-lang.org/) utility that runs and parses `git status` to constituent shell environment variables that can be sourced by a Bash, Zsh or Fish script to render a fast Git-aware prompt.
+_git-status-snap_ is a utility implemented in [Crystal](https://crystal-lang.org/) that runs and parses `git status` to constituent shell environment variables that can be sourced by a Bash, Zsh or Fish script to render a fast Git-aware prompt.

 Many custom prompts directly run and parse `git status` using shell commands.
-However, parsing the output of `git status` using shell commands is **much** slower than doing the same using optimized Rust, often twice as slow depending on the size of the repository.
+However, parsing the output of `git status` using shell commands is **much** slower than doing the same using optimized Crystal, often twice as slow depending on the size of the repository.

 Note, this utility is used to accelerate the [bash-seafly-prompt](https://github.com/bluz71/bash-seafly-prompt).